MakeSchool/mediabook-template/mdx/Course/Module-1/MultipleChoice.md

 contentType: "MultipleChoice"
 ---

-## How do you write a question component?
+## How do you write a multiple choice question component?

 Start with the prompt content.